winding-lines/weaver/README.md

 # Description

-Weaver is an improved browser and shell history tracker.
+Weaver is a personal productivy platform.
 Weaver is composed of 4 components:

 - command line extension
 - chrome extension
 - backend server
 - store

+See the associated weaver-recommend project for generating pre-build analyses.

 # Concepts